Dear friends,

 Namaskar.

-"In the late 1990s, the county's private sector work force was learning to cope wth stress emanating from high pressure jobs and demanding work schedules.
-Today there is a silent killer that's stalking the corriders of large companies-loneliness.
-It's classic Bridget Jones syndrome; the only difference is that it's just not limited to the fairer sex.
-Thousands of young professionals who are moving to India's metros to take up jobs in the booming services sector are forming a giant pool of loneliness"
+"In the late 1990s, the country's private sector workforce was learning to cope with stress emanating from high-pressure jobs and demanding work schedules.
+Today, there is a silent killer stalking the corridors of large companies - loneliness.
+It's a classic Bridget Jones syndrome; the only difference is that it's not limited to the fairer sex.
+Thousands of young professionals who are moving to India's metros to take up jobs in the booming services sector are forming a giant pool of loneliness."

 Is it a fact?
-Are they self sufficient to combat the malady?
+Are they self-sufficient to combat this malady?
 What is the way out?
-It needs discussion.
+This topic requires discussion.

 Namaskar.

-"In the late 1990s, the county's private sector work force was learning to cope wth stress emanating from high pressure jobs and demanding work schedules.
-Today there is a silent killer that's stalking the corriders of large companies-loneliness.
-It's classic Bridget Jones syndrome; the only difference is that it's just not limited to the fairer sex.
-Thousands of young professionals who are moving to India's metros to take up jobs in the booming services sector are forming a giant pool of loneliness"
+"In the late 1990s, the country's private sector workforce was learning to cope with stress emanating from high-pressure jobs and demanding work schedules.
+Today, there is a silent killer stalking the corridors of large companies - loneliness.
+It's a classic Bridget Jones syndrome; the only difference is that it's not limited to the fairer sex.
+Thousands of young professionals who are moving to India's metros to take up jobs in the booming services sector are forming a giant pool of loneliness."

 Is it a fact?
-Are they self sufficient to combat the malady?
+Are they self-sufficient to combat this malady?
 What is the way out?
-It needs discussion.
+This topic requires discussion.